 Employee management, administration, payroll, and local compliance can be challenging for a foreign company in China.
 Difficulty in effectively managing their workforce may prevent companies from expanding in the Chinese markets.

-offers personalized solutions to a foreign company to effectively deal with the different China market entry challenges.
-A PEO like New Horizons Global Partners helps the company with its market study and identifying the right entry routes.
+An international PEO offers personalized solutions to a foreign company to effectively deal with the different China market entry challenges.
+A PEO like Horizons helps the company with its market study and identifying the right entry routes.
 It also guides the company to choose the right products for the Chinese markets and set up its operations with or without a legal entity.
-Most of all, it helps the foreign company with all its employment requirements.
-It enables the company to hire local employees without a legal presence, identify the right talent, and manage the employees on its behalf.
-New Horizons also helps the foreign enterprise with its employee administration, contract management, employee benefits management, payroll processing, and local legal and tax compliance.
-To simplify your China market entry and efficiently deal with the challenges associated with global expansion, contact our experts at New Horizons Global Partners.